awsdocs/amazon-s3-developer-guide/doc_source/intro-lifecycle-rules.md

 + **Transition** action element – You specify the `Transition` action to transition objects from one storage class to another\.
 For more information about transitioning objects, see [Supported transitions and related constraints](lifecycle-transition-general-considerations.md#lifecycle-general-considerations-transition-sc)\.
 When a specified date or time period in the object's lifetime is reached, Amazon S3 performs the transition\.

   For a versioned bucket \(versioning\-enabled or versioning\-suspended bucket\), the `Transition` action applies to the current object version\.
 To manage noncurrent versions, Amazon S3 defines the `NoncurrentVersionTransition` action \(described below\)\.
 + **Expiration action element** – The `Expiration` action expires objects identified in the rule and applies to eligible objects in any of the Amazon S3 storage classes\.
-For more information about storage classes, see [Amazon S3 Storage Classes](storage-class-intro.md)\.
+For more information about storage classes, see [Amazon S3 storage classes](storage-class-intro.md)\.
 Amazon S3 makes all expired objects unavailable\.
 Whether the objects are permanently removed depends on the versioning state of the bucket\.
 **Important**
 Object expiration Lifecycle policies do not remove incomplete multipart uploads\.
 To remove incomplete multipart uploads, you must use the **AbortIncompleteMultipartUpload** Lifecycle configuration action that is described later in this section\.
   + **Non\-versioned bucket** – The `Expiration` action results in Amazon S3 permanently removing the object\.